Davidson County Schools

 Davidson County Schools is a School district in Davidson County, North Carolina.
 The administrative education board is headquartered just off of U.S. Highway 64 on County School Road just outside the city limits of Lexington, North Carolina.
 The school system comprises six high schools, six middle schools, one consolidated middle/high school, eighteen elementary schools, one extended day school, one ungraded special school, and a STEM based career academy.
 The superintendent is Dr. Gregg Slate.

+The district includes the majority of Davidson County.
 Two other school districts, Lexington City Schools and Thomasville City Schools, are also found in Davidson County.